 , on the Northern Cheyenne reservation in Montana.

 Classes and recreational activities will take place in August, on the Lippman School campus, as well as in the majestic Cuyahoga Valley National Park

 Each morning campers will enjoy interactive classes in two themes; American History, and Northern Cheyenne/Plains Indians Culture.
-Afternoons and evenings will include a variety of recreational opportunities including swimming, hiking and biking in the National Park, attending a baseball game, visiting local historical sites, bonfires. cookouts, and much more.
+Afternoons and evenings will include a variety of recreational opportunities including swimming, hiking in the National Park, visiting local historical sites, bonfires, cookouts, and much more.

 Unique Learning Opportunities

 Students who have the opportunity to live, learn, and interact with peers from other countries and cultures, will be well-prepared for a future in today’s globally interconnected world.